BerkeleyTrue/dotfiles/.config/nvim/kanban.md

 # To Do

-- [ ] defasync macro should fold through symbols and replace binds with await
-  - modify acase to account for the above
 - scroll-fix should account for folds
 - create fennel help docs from fennel reference
   - ala luaref helpdocs